sugaryourcoffee/monitoring/docs/ganglia.md

 The configuration of *gmetad* has to be done in *gmetad.conf* as outlined below.

-* Add a data source for each monitored server
+* Add a data source for each cluster

-* Set the username running *gmetad*
+Before we move on some background information about the connection between *gmond* and *gmetad*. *gmond* sends and accepts data per default on port 8649.

-Before we move on some background information. *gmond* sends and accepts data per default on port 8649.
-That is we have to configure the send and receive port in *gmond* and in *gmetad* we have to configure in the port over which port the data source can be connected to.
+That is we have to configure the send and receive port in *gmond*, which is port 8649.
+In *gmetad* we have to configure over which port the data source can be connected to, this is also 8649.

 #### Configure *gmond*
 Open up `/etc/ganglia/gmond.conf` and change the content as follows.
 The parts